About the Expert

 A Rhodes Scholar, Dr. Haass holds a bachelor’s degree from Oberlin College and master’s and doctorate of philosophy degrees from Oxford University.
 He has also received numerous honorary degrees and was a member of the faculty of Harvard University’s Kennedy School of Government and Hamilton College.

 Dr. Haass is the author or editor of fourteen books on American foreign policy and one book on management.
-His latest book is The World: A Brief Introduction, published by Penguin Press.
+His next book, The Bill of Obligations: The Ten Habits of Good Citizens, will be published by Penguin Press in January 2023.

-Dr. Haass was born in Brooklyn, New York, and lives in New York City.
+Dr. Haass was born in Brooklyn and lives in New York City.

 - Member, Board of Directors, Lazard